Vodafone in talks to buy Spain's cable operator ONO -Bloomberg

 Vodafone and ONO could not be reached for a comment outside of regular working hours.

-Sources told Reuters in December that Ono, once listed, would likely be a takeover target for bigger competitors Vodafone and Orange, which are trying to capture a larger share of the Spanish market to make headway against former monopoly Telefonica.
+Sources told Reuters in December that Ono, once listed, would likely be a takeover target for bigger competitors Vodafone (VOD.L) and Orange (ORAN.PA), which are trying to capture a larger share of the Spanish market to make headway against former monopoly Telefonica (TEF.MC).